2008 United States Senate election in Oregon: Results

-County results
+By county

 Although Smith carried all but eight of Oregon's 36 counties, one of the counties he lost was Multnomah County, home to Portland.
-Ultimately, Merkley's 142,000-vote margin in Multnomah, his home county, proved too much for Smith to overcome; it was more than double Merkley's overall margin of 59,100 votes.
+Ultimately, Merkley's 146,568-vote margin in Multnomah, his home county, proved too much for Smith to overcome; it was more than double Merkley's overall margin of 59,233 votes.

 Constitution Party candidate David Brownlow was seen by some as a spoiler, as his number of votes was more than the margin between Merkley and Smith.
-Brownlow drew votes away from opponents of the Iraq War, which Smith supported.
+However, Brownlow drew votes away from opponents of the Iraq War, which Smith supported.